fang-w-shen/Galaxcyclopedia-API/README.md

 ## Cloning Source Code

-To get started with the app, clone the repo and then install the needed gems:
+To get started with the app, clone the repo, change directories into the newly created Galaxcyclopedia-API folder, and then install the needed gems:

 ```
 $ git clone https://github.com/fang-w-shen/Galaxcyclopedia-API.git
+$ cd Galaxcyclopedia-API
 $ bundle install --without production
 ```